trashbirdecology/luisdva.github.io/_posts/2017-06-01-matrix-indexing.md

 published: true
 ---

 I recently received a file from a collaborator in which some categorical variables describing various primate species had been recoded into binary columns.
-I later learned that this is known as a design or model matix, in which categories (factors) are expanded into a set of dummy variables.
+I later learned that this is known as a design or model matrix, in which categories (factors) are expanded into a set of dummy variables.

 For example, I was looking at something like this: